malam0100010/Vector-Operations/README.md

 Angle: 77.361 degrees

+#The projection of vector V onto vector U results in a vector with the magnitude of V in the direction of vector U.
+The projection is calculated by taking the dot product of U and V, dividing it by the addition of the components of vector U squared, and multiplying the result by the original vector U components.
+The magnitude of the projuV is also found.

+Vectors used:

+Vector V:

+<1,5>

+Vector U:

+<7,9>

 Practice #5: Vector projection

 < 2.800 3.600 >

 Magnitude of projeciton vector: 4.561

+#The cross product of two vectors results in a vector that is normal to both vectors used.
+The angle between the two vectors used is also determined using a the same method mentioned in practice #4 (dot product)

+Vector 1:

+<-1, 2, 5>

+Vector 2:

+<4, 0, -3>

 Practice #6: Cross product